 Memento: “I have this condition …” Psychosis and the Past

 Here, we will approach the question of self-creation in a psychotic subject in relation to the remembering and forgetting of past history.
-The full text of this article will appear as a chapter in my upcoming book: Memento: a Testimonial Journey.
+The full text of this article appeared in a chapter of my book: Lacanian Psychoanalysis from Clinic to Culture, Routledge 2020.

 Memento: “I have this condition …”